Moon Crystal

-Moon Crystal (ムーンクリスタル) is a 1992 video game for the Family Computer.
+is a 1992 video game for the Family Computer.
 It is a side scrolling action game, published and developed by Hect.
 It was well received by critics, who praised the smooth animations and graphics, however it sold poorly.
 It has never been released outside of Japan.

 Gameplay

 Ricky is on the left side of the screen, enemy is on the right side.

 Moon Crystal is a side scrolling 2D action game.
 Players take the role as Ricky, a green haired boy who is controlled during action sequences.
 A second character, a blonde girl Rosina, appears in the game's story cut-scenes but does not appear during gameplay.

 The gameplay plays some similarities to Zelda II, while it shares some mechanics from Prince of Persia.
 It includes the ability to grab onto ledges, which is a rare features for Famicom games.

 The game features a wide variety of levels and stages, including a pirate ship, and a clock tower.